ARMmbed/mbed-os-example-client/README.md

 ### Starting the mbed Device Server (mDS)

-1. Go to the `bin` folder in the device server package that you downloaded.
+1. Go to the `bin` folder of the Device Server package that you downloaded.
 2. Run the start script:
     - If you are using Linux OS, run the `runDS.sh` in a new shell.
     - If you are using Windows, run the `runDS.bat` in a new command prompt.

--This will start the mbed Device Server on your system.
+This will start the mbed Device Server on your system.

 ### Starting the WebUI ("Lighting" reference app)
 1. Go to the `bin` folder in the lighting reference app that you downloaded.